saundersresearch/open_dive/README.md

 Aim 1: [We propose a colorblind-friendly colormap for diffusion MRI images.](https://neurolabusc.github.io/OpenDIVE/)

 Aim 2: We generate a standardized display for anatomical images to overlay the diffusion models based on user input, including support for multiple track files, color maps, and illustration of bundle summary metrics (p-value, volume, effect size, etc.) per bundle.

-The team will write documentation at the event.
-Installation and usage details will be available after 1/26/2025.

 For FAQs related to diffusion MRI, see our diffusion FAQ issue (#4).